alex-lebedev/Kaggle-MLSP-2014/README.md

 ## 1. Summary
+The goal of the competition (https://www.kaggle.com/c/mlsp-2014-mri) was to automatically detect subjects with schizophrenia based on multimodal features derived from the magnetic resonance imaging (MRI) data.
 For this challenge, I implemented so-called "feature trimming", consisting of 1) introducing a random vector into the feature set, 2) calculating feature importance, 3) removing the features with importance below the "dummy feature".
 At the first step, I ran Random Forest [1] model and performed trimming based on Gini-index [2].
 Then, after estimation of the inverse width parameter ("sigma"), I tuned C-parameter for my final model - Support Vector Machine with Gaussian Kernel (RBF-SVM) [3].